 If you are a patent attorney or agent, it helps to think like an examiner.
 Get a better understanding of how examiners makes decisions at the Stakeholder Training on Examination Practice and Procedure (STEPP) agent attorney three day course.
+The USPTO is applying for CLE credit in Virginia for this course.
+Space is limited,

 In-person courses are led by USPTO trainers and based on material developed for training USPTO employees.
 Training focuses on how our examiners review patent applications according to the .
 Similar to entry level examiners, each trainee will use a sample application that will be the focus of exercises.
 The training is broken into the following modules: